PCSX2/pcsx2/pcsx2/Docs/README.md

 Run the following, this assumes you have access to bash, either by virtue of running on linux or through something like `git-bash` on Windows.

-You'll likely want to update the tag for documentation source links in all markdown file's metadata block, this is not currently scripted at the time of writing.

 ```bash
 > ./gen-docs.sh
 ```